-- For rebates receivable we obtained confirmations from a sample of suppliers of the balance receivable at 30 June 2020, key rebate terms and rebates received during the year and compared them to the Group's records. - For a sample of rebates not subject to confirmation procedures we obtained evidence of settlement and a valid arrangement. - Tested the mathematical accuracy of the Group's rebate calculations.
+- For rebates receivable we obtained confirmations from a sample of suppliers of the balance receivable at 30 June 2021, key rebate terms and rebates received during the year and compared them to the Group's records. - For a sample of rebates not subject to confirmation procedures we obtained evidence of settlement and a valid arrangement. - Tested the mathematical accuracy of the Group's rebate calculations on a sample basis.